-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do12?
-All potential actions to: • advance equality of opportunity, • eliminate discrimination, and • foster good relations that consultation information can be viewed in different languages.
-Other relevant groups Children in Care and Care Experienced Young People That Children in Care and Care Experienced Young People are likely to face discrimination.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations languages.
+Other relevant groups 23 Children in Care and Care Experienced Young People That Children in Care and Care Experienced Young People are likely to face discrimination.
 There are 332 children and young people in care, and 381 children and young people previously in care.
 41% of 19-21 year old care leavers are not in education, employment or training, compared to 12% of other young people the same age.
 There are 66% with SEND and 35% have an EHCP, compared to 12% of the general population.
 50% of children and young people in care have a diagnosable mental health condition.
 Brighton & Hove City Council have adopted Children in Care and Care Experienced Young People as a protected characteristic.
 As Corporate Parent, there is a collective responsibility and demonstrable commitment to ensure that children and young people with care experience are enabled to have the same opportunities as any other child or young person.
 We need to ensure that the profile of children and young people accessing school places are not discriminated against and have the opportunity to access school provision.
 Brighton & Hove City Council have adopted Children in Care and Care Experienced as a protected characteristic and will demonstrate commitment to ensure that this group are not discriminated against within the short break and school holiday activities programme.
 If there is not proportionate representation, then an action plan will be implemented to ensure that we are supporting children and young people from this cohort to attend.
-Children in care and previously looked after children have the top
+Children in care and previously looked after children have the top admission priority when

-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations admission priority when applying for school places.
-Cumulative impact
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations applying for school places.
+Cumulative impact 24

-Assessment of overall impacts and any further recommendations
+Assessment of overall impacts and any further recommendations25

 Reducing the number of surplus school places is necessary to safeguard the whole family of schools in the city and to protect schools from financial difficulties as pupil numbers reduce.
-The proposed closures are part of this strategy along with reducing the PAN's of larger schools.
 Without a reduction in school places there is the real possibility that some schools become unable to operate in a financially efficient way with implications for the quality of education provided and the council's own budget.